 Do Variable-Speed Furnaces Run All the Time?

-A variable-speed furnace doesn’t run all the time.
-Alternatively, it runs at different speeds based on the temperature in your Arlington home as well as the amount of energy it needs to reach that temperature.
+A variable-speed furnace doesn’t need to stay on all the time.
+Rather, it runs at different speeds depending on the temperature in your Arlington home as well as the amount of energy it needs to maintain that temperature.

-When sufficient energy is needed to maintain your set temperature level, the furnace will increase to a higher speed to handle the demand.
-Precise fan speeds offer more efficient heating in your home while also offering quieter operation.
+When sufficient energy is required to maintain your preferred temperature level, the furnace will switch to a higher speed to manage the higher demand.
+Precise fan speeds offer more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces